NxPKG/khulnasoft-docs/content/analytics/analytics-integrations/elastic/index.md

 {{</Aside>}}

-If you run into any other issues, take note of the exact return message and contact your Cloudflare support team.
+If you run into any other issues, take note of the exact return message and contact your Khulnasoft support team.

 #### Review the AWS Lambda function health status from the Kibana console in Elastic Cloud